 Overall, College Hill has huge potential, as it has a nice mix of all styles of architecture that old St. Louis has to offer.
 It has of course seen better days and much of the neighborhood is crumbling; but it's not a hopeless place at all.
 There is still enough of the backbone to make this a contiguous neighborhood with a lot of future potential.

 College Hill is clearly another neighborhood lying in wait for those with the ideas, resources and desire to make change and bring this place back to it's original glory.
-College Hill with some TLC could easily add to St. Louis' resume as one of the, if not THE brick city of the universe.
+College Hill with some TLC could easily add to St. Louis' resume as one of, if not THE brick city of the universe.

 Here's what I mean, check out these aging beauties: